Comoclub

 What We Did

-The new platform was designed from the ground up for multi-market operation: flexible currency handling, country-specific configurations, and integrations that could connect to the different POS (Point of Sale) and property management systems used across markets.
+The new platform was designed from the ground up for multi-market operation: flexible currency handling, country-specific configurations, and integrations that could connect to the different POS and property management systems used across markets.

-While that was being built, Singapore members continued using the existing platform, while we. ran exhaustive testing across every integration and transactional touch point, across every participating business across the COMO Group of businesses.
-Upon satisfactory findings, we performed a one switch migration.
+While that was being built, Singapore members continued on the existing platform.
+We ran exhaustive testing across every integration and transaction touchpoint across every participating COMO Group business before touching live data.
+When testing was complete, we performed a single coordinated cutover.

 From the member’s perspective, they woke up to a better experience.
-From COMO Group’s perspective, they went from a Singapore-only platform to a live global programme overnight.
+From COMO Group’s perspective, they went from a Singapore-only platform to a live multi-country programme overnight.

 The Outcome